moorepants/learn-multibody-dynamics/visualization.rst

 Scene Setup
 ===========

-Create a scene with a camera, lighting, coordinate axes, and all of the meshes.
+Now create a scene and renderer similar to as we did earlier.
+Include the camera, lighting, coordinate axes, and all of the meshes.

 .. jupyter-execute::